-The six singers on the inaugural Programme responded well to the resources made available and credit The Kiri Programme for playing a large part in an impressive string of successful auditions, competitions and achievements.
+The six singers who participated in the inaugural Programme included Eliza Boom, Filipe Manu, Katherine McIndoe, Madison Nonoa, Natasha Wilson and Jarvis Dams.
+They credited the Programme for playing a large part in an impressive string of successful auditions, competitions.

-In July 2017 the Kiri Programme entered its second series of modules with optimism.
-Five singers were selected – Kalauni Pouvalu (tenor), Harry Grigg (tenor), Ipu Laga’aia, Samson Setu (bass-baritone) and Manese Latu (tenor).
+A second Programme followed in 2017 with five singers selected – Kalauni Pouvalu (tenor), Harry Grigg (tenor), Ipu Laga’aia, Samson Setu (bass-baritone) and Manese Latu (tenor).

 Lexus Song Quest

 Competition with an extraordinary history

 With an impressive 62-year history, the Lexus Song Quest (previously called the Mobil Song Quest) is internationally recognised as New Zealand’s most prestigious singing competition, launching the world famous opera careers of many talented New Zealanders.

 As part of a long-standing commitment to developing New Zealand’s best singing voices The Kiri Te Kanawa Foundation has supported the competition since 2012.
 Its role as a key partner includes financial support for the competition itself and a series of special Lexus Song Quest Masterclasses which provides the singers with the unique opportunity to experience what they can expect if they decide to continue their studies and the presentation of a $15,000 study scholarship which is awarded to one of the finalists considered by the Head Judge to have the most potential.